 Creating lighting plans for existing power plants is relatively straightforward.
-There are times when retrofitting existing fixtures makes sense to avoid costly engineering processes to design new lights.
-We can offer both metal halide and fluorescent lighting retrofit options so you can keep your existing lighting.
+There are times when retrofitting existing fixtures makes sense.
+It avoids costly engineering processes to design new lights.
+We can offer both metal halide and fluorescent retrofits.
+So you can keep your existing lighting.

-What Type of Lighting Should Be Used in a Nuclear Power Plant?
+What Type of LED Lights for Power Plants Should You Use in a Nuclear Facility?

-If we talk specifically about lighting used indoors, on the refueling floor or in the reactor building, we have provided lights for several nuclear power facilities.
+If we talk about indoor lighting, in the reactor building, we have lights installed in several nuclear facilities.
 The process starts with testing to make sure they will not affect the operation of the reactors.

-And then it's about being able to handle the heat.
-We have supplied high temperature lighting solutions mounted on the refueling floor above the reactors that have worked tremendously well.
+And then it’s about being able to handle the heat.
+We have supplied high-temperature lighting solutions.
+They’re mounted on the refueling floor above the reactors.
+They have worked well.
 The lights also use safety wires to ensure there is no chance they come loose.

-What Lights Should Be Used for Power Plant Control Room Lighting?
+What Lights Should You Use for Power Plant Control Room Lighting?

 We have installed fluorescent lighting LED replacements inside control rooms.
-They provide high quality flicker free lighting improving the work conditions for the workers in this room.
-In many instances, we were also able to delamp (replacing 2 fluorescent tubes with 1 LED tube) as the LED tubes were much brighter than the fluorescent tubes they replaced.
+They provide high-quality flicker free lighting improving the work conditions for the workers in this room.
+In many instances, we were also able to de-lamp (replacing 2 fluorescent tubes with 1 LED tube).
+The LED tubes were much brighter than the fluorescent tubes they replaced.